-First, click the DOWNLOAD button to get the Mac data recovery software installation package.
+First, free download the Mac data recovery software installation package.
 After then, install it on your Mac.
 Currently, this kind of software only available to download from its official site or MacUpdate.
 No recovery program is available at App Store since Apple does not allow.
 Feel free to install it on your Mac.

 Launch the Mac data recovery software.
 From the start-up window, please select the file types you want to recover on your Mac due to grayed out.
 By default, all supported files are selected.
 To shorten the scanning process, my suggestion is only to select the file types you need.
 Click "Start" to confirm your selection.

 Next, you can see all the hard drives are listed.
 Please select the one from where you want to recover deleted folders and files on Mac.
 The files or folders are still in the former place before they’re overwritten permanently by new data.
 Select the target hard drive and click "Scan", letting the software scan the hard drive, looking for your target files.